Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 What to try: Add some avocado slices to your toast, or top your oatmeal with nuts and seeds.
 For dinner, try salmon with roasted vegetables for a warm, healthy meal.

-6. Super foods to Boost Immunity
+6. Super winter foods to Boost Immunity

 During winter, we’re more likely to get sick, so it’s important to eat foods that strengthen your immune system.
 Super foods like citrus fruits, garlic, and leafy greens are packed with vitamins and antioxidants that help keep your body strong.
 Vitamin C-rich foods, like oranges and bell peppers, are especially helpful in cold weather.